 I'm wrong-footed by this and it takes a moment to parse.
 Once it clicks, though, I giggle.
 "Thanks."
 I feel stupid just leaving it at that, though, and add, "That was nice."

 "Mmhm."
 Still grinning, she leans into give me another quick kiss, then moves to kneel on the edge of the bed, tugging me by the paw.
 "Come on.
-Up."
+Scoot."

 I laugh and swipe at my face with the sleeve of my shirt--I must look a mess after all of this.
 Still, I scoot further up onto the bed at the coyote's bidding.
 "Alright, alright.
 How come?"